-Paul, so intent on his rejection of his mother, so comfortable in his manufactured excuse, made his statement; he could not embrace his mother because she 'stank of cigarettes.'
+Paul, intent on his rejection of his mother, comfortable in his manufactured excuse, felt in control.
+He could not embrace his mother because she 'stank of cigarettes.'

 It never occurred to him that she couldn't have smoked in the hospital.
-Having hit upon that 'reason' why he rejected her years ago he kept it as a gem.
+He had used her smoking as his core reason for rejection and would never let it go.

-There are those who will slap away you and your ideas based on some 'reason' which doesn't exist.
+There are those who will slap away your ideas based on some 'reason' which doesn't exist.